 "Ineligible Business" has the same meaning as under the SBA regulations and guidelines implementing the Paycheck Protection Program under the CARES Act ("PPP") on or before April 24, 2020.
 Key ineligible industries include businesses primarily engaged in lending or investment and passive investment in real estate.
 The Business Term Sheets and FAQs indicate the Federal Reserve may further modify the application of these restrictions.
-(For the SBA regulations on ineligible businesses cited in the FAQs, see here, and the interim final PPP rules here, here, and the interim final PPP rules here, here, and here, and here, here, and here, here, here, and here, <a hre
+(For the SBA regulations on ineligible businesses cited in the FAQs, see here, and the interim final PPP rules here, here, and here and here.)